 On the left side of the interface, you’ll see different sets of servers.
 You can check out favorites, review all of the available servers, or check those that are specialized for downloading and streaming.
 Finally, we have two new options that we discussed in one of the previous segments – ‘Connection Features‘ and ‘Smart Rules.’

-In the top-right corner, you’ll find a cogwheel icon that takes you to the application’s settings.
-It is also where you’ll find customer support resources, which are links leading you to the VPN’s website.
+You’ll find a cogwheel icon in the top-right corner that takes you to the application’s settings.
+It is also where you’ll find customer support resources, which are links leading to the VPN’s site.

 The Settings panel is comprised of three tabs: General, Account, and Connection.
 The ‘General’ tab lets you enable CyberGhost to automatically start on system startup.
 You can also check for updates and open the application’s support resources.